riyadzhasan/riyadzhasan/README.md

 I am Riyad Hasan, a Master's of Chemical Engineering graduate from UCL with a passion for data analysis and science

-🌱 Currently enrolled on a data skills bootcamp
+🌱 Recently completed a data skills bootcamp

 📊 Aiming to kickstart my career in the field of data